viperproject/gobra-book/src/3-abstracting-memory.md

 {{#include listMem.go:new}}
 ```

-Let us put this in contrast with a function `NewBad`:
+Let us put this in contrast with the function `NewBad`:
 ``` go
 {{#include listMem.go:newbad}}
 ```
 The contract is bad in a number of ways:
-- The field `next` is used in the contract although it is unexported and clients of the package are not even aware of its existence.
+- The field `next` is used in the contract although it is non-exported and clients of the package are not even aware of its existence.
 - Internal assumptions are leaked, such as that we use a linked list to provide the `List` API.
 - When the implementation is changed, the contract would need to get changed as well, breaking the API.

 ## Hiding implementation details
 Another internal decision is the encoding of the empty list.
 In this example, we implement it as `(*List)(nil)`.
+While this an idiomatic choice in Go, we still exemplify how this can be hidden.
 Some functions like `Head` cannot be called with an empty list.
 The precondition `l != nil` would leak this to clients.
 Instead, we provide a `pure` method `IsEmpty` to be used in contracts instead.